4 Industries With Strong Potential in Fort Wayne

 3. Insurance and Financial Services

 The Fort Wayne region is a major center for specialty insurance.
 More than 6,500 local residents apply their skills to providing risk management solutions for sports teams, churches, entertainment groups, and health care organizations, as well as for individuals.
-One report noted that insurance carriers in northeast Indiana will likely see an 18-percent growth in jobs between 2015 and 2020—15 percent higher than the national rate.
+One report noted that insurance carriers in northeast Indiana will likely see an 18-percent growth in jobs between 2015 and 2020, which is 15 percent higher than the national rate.

 In fact, according to the BLS, professional and business services was the fastest-growing sector in Fort Wayne over the 12-month period leading up to March 2018.
 And with the sector set to expand by 13 percent between 2014 and 2024, solid opportunities should continue to emerge.

 - Personal financial advisors: 18.6 percent / $127,180